manoj7410/examples-camera/gstreamer/README.md

 ## (Optional) Install dependency for Sort Tracker
 ```
 pip3 install -r requirements_for_sort_tracker.txt

+See https://github.com/abewley/sort for algorithm details and link to original paper.

 ```
 ## Run the detection model with Sort tracker
 ```